AlexGascon/AlexGascon/README.md

 ### Hi there! 👋
 **My name is Alex, welcome to my GitHub profile!**

-- 🖥 I’m currently working at Stripe, as a Backend/API Engineer in CloudWatch.
+- 🖥 I’m currently working at Stripe, as a Backend/API Engineer in the EMEA Payments area.
 If you have an online business we can definitely help, so check us out!
 [Stripe](https://stripe.com)
 - 🧠 I'm currently studying Psychology!
 I'm sharing all my notes and other material in [my psicologia-uned repo](https://github.com/AlexGascon/psicologia-uned), feel free to check them if you're interested in the matter!
 - 📫 How to reach me: You can find me on Twitter ([@AlexGasconB](https://twitter.com/AlexGasconB)) or on [LinkedIn](https://www.linkedin.com/in/alexgascon/).
-Come and say hi!
+I'm always open to a friendly chat, so come and say hi!
 <!--
 **AlexGascon/AlexGascon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.